 Just like many above-ground cenotes make great swimming holes, there are also plenty of underground cenote caves and waterways worth exploring.
 One of the most incredible is Río Secreto.
 This natural wonder is one of the largest underground river systems in the world.
 The best part is it's located just a few minutes south of Playa del Carmen in the heart of the Riviera Maya.

-On a 3.5-hour tour, you and your family will strap on helmets and head into the river to explore its wonderland of geological formations, massive caverns, hanging stalactites, and crystalline waterways.
+On a 3.5-hour tour, you'll strap on helmets and head into the river to explore its wonderland of geological formations, massive caverns, hanging stalactites, and crystalline waterways.
 This is a guided tour, and as you make your way through the cave network, your guide will explain the history of Río Secreto and offer insight into its geology.

 Tour the waterfront ruins at Tulum